dhimmel/blog/content/posts/2018-03-12_citation-styles/citation-styles.md

 <span style="background-color: #D9FFDE">code or data</span>).

 + Consider reformatting the style of references.
-I [think](https://github.com/greenelab/manubot-rootstock/issues/53) the title should go first, before authors, as seen in the Manubot-generated references above.
+I [think](https://github.com/manubot/rootstock/issues/53) the title should go first, before authors, as seen in the Manubot-generated references above.
 Always provide a standard identifier or URL in references.
 It's the single most important element of a textual reference.
 In other words, `PMC4805733` or `https://doi.org/cmbr` is a better reference than `A. Ofosu, Aog 29 (2016) 1-8` (the style currently used by uBiome SmartGut reports).

+***

+**Update:** D. J. Bernstein explores additional arguments in favor of numeric citations in a [2024 blog post](https://blog.cr.yp.to/20240612-bibkeys.html "Bibliography keys: It's as easy as [1], [2], [3].
+2024-06-12").
+Yes, this is the cryptographer [from](https://cr.yp.to/export/docs.html) _Bernstein v.
+United States_, the series of court cases that established source code as First Amendment-protected speech!